JohnCoene/javascript-for-r/_book/1-02-basics.md

 ## JSON {#basics-json}

 JSON (JavaScript Object Notation) is a prevalent data _interchange_ format with which we will work extensively throughout this book; it is thus crucial that we have a good understanding of it before we plunge into the nitty-gritty.
 As one might foresee, if we want two languages to work together, we must have a data format that can be understood by both---JSON lets us harmoniously pass data from one to the other.
-While it is natively supported in JavaScript, it can be graciously handled in R with the [jsonlite package](https://CRAN.R-project.org/package=jsonlite) [@R-jsonlite] it is the serialiser used internally by all the packages we shall explore in this book.
+While it is natively supported in JavaScript, it can be graciously handled in R with the [jsonlite package](https://CRAN.R-project.org/package=jsonlite) [@R-jsonlite] it is the serialiser used internally by all R packages that we explore in this book.

 <div class="rmdnote">
 <p>“To serialise” is just jargon for converting data to JSON.</p>